GPS18 + FreeBSD

 Introduction

 I have been interested in precise timekeeping for a long time, and have run the excellent NTP software on my PCs for several years.
-Recently, I have worked with Martin Burnicki of Meinberg on improving the performance of NTP in the Windows environment, however I remained envious of the reported precision of GPS systems with microsecond accuracies.
-When the low-cost Garmin GSP 18 LVC became available, quite a few people reported using this device with UNIX systems, and this triggered me into purchasing a GPS 18 LVC to see what I could do with it.
-Initial tests with just the serial 4800 baud NMEA output using Windows were disappointing.
+Earlier, I had worked with Martin Burnicki of Meinberg on improving the performance of NTP in the Windows environment, however I remained envious of the reported precision of GPS systems with microsecond accuracies.
+When the low-cost Garmin GPS 18 LVC became available, quite a few people reported using this device with UNIX systems, and this triggered me into purchasing a GPS 18 LVC to see what I could do with it.
+There is now the even more sensitive GPS 18x LVC available.
+Initial tests with just the serial 4800 baud NMEA output and no PPS using Windows were disappointing.
 Whilst the device worked, the accuracy and jitter were no better than could be achieved with a broadband Internet connection and servers from the NTP pool.
-Realising that I had a spare old 133MHz PC, and hearing that UNIX could run on such a system, I decided to rise to the challenge.
+Realising that I had a spare old 133MHz PC, and hearing that UNIX could run on such a system, in January 2006 I decided to rise to the challenge.
 This note is the result!

 Hardware